Brookfield Asset Management Inc. (BAM) Upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Brookfield Asset Management Inc. (NYSE :BAM) Right Now?

-Brookfield Asset Management Inc. (NYSE:BAM) scored a price-to-earnings ratio above its average ratio, recording 114.14 x from its present earnings ratio.
-Plus, the 36-month beta value for BAM is at 1.08.
+Brookfield Asset Management Inc. (NYSE:BAM) scored a price-to-earnings ratio above its average ratio, recording 124.17 x from its present earnings ratio.
+Plus, the 36-month beta value for BAM is at 1.11.
+Opinions of the stock are interesting as 10 analysts out of 10 who provided ratings for Brookfield Asset Management Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $44.50, which is $6.35 above the current price.
 BAM currently public float of 1.26B and currently shorts hold a 1.62% ratio of that float.
-Today, the average trading volume of BAM was 2.14M shares.
+Today, the average trading volume of BAM was 2.38M shares.

 BAM’s Market Performance

-BAM stocks went up by 11.15% for the week, with a monthly drop of -6.87% and a quarterly performance of 0.52%, while its annual performance rate touched -12.22%.
-The volatility ratio for the week stands at 3.32% while the volatility levels for the past 30 days are set at 2.47% for Brookfield Asset Management Inc..
-The simple moving average for the period of the last 20 days is 0.71% for BAM stocks with a simple moving average of -3.43% for the last 200 days.
+BAM stocks went up by 7.14% for the week, with a monthly jump of 5.91% and a quarterly performance of 7.05%, while its annual performance rate touched -5.63%.
+The volatility ratio for the week stands at 4.43% while the volatility levels for the past 30 days are set at 3.00% for Brookfield Asset Management Inc..
+The simple moving average for the period of the last 20 days is 8.69% for BAM stocks with a simple moving average of 5.40% for the last 200 days.

 Analysts’ Opinion of BAM